ksmithut/.dotfiles/README.md

 The directory structure was mostly modeled after [cowboy's dotfiles][cowboy].

+* `bin/` All files in here will be available as commands in your terminal.
+If you add files here, you'll need to run `chmod a+x "$DOTFILES/bin/*" in order to execute them.

 * `copy/` All files in here will be copied over to `~`.
 Use this for files that will carry sensitive information, such as git credentials.